cybermelons/gg-struggle/README.md

 2. Start `gg-struggle`.
 Keep this console open while guilty gear is running.
 3. Start guilty gear: strive.

-## Overview

-This is a proxy webserver that caches responses from the guilty gear servers.
-`gg-struggle` is a local webserver that caches responses from the guilty This speeds up loading and menu times for regions furthest from Japan (NA, EU)

-I'll update this with more documentation as I have time

-### Automated Install

-Install using the `install-gg-struggle.exe` installer.

-1. run `install-gg-struggle.exe`
-2. Launch `gg-struggle.exe` through the start menu
-3. Load game

 NOTE: While installed, `gg-struggle` MUST be running while the game is up.
 You must uninstall to revert things to normal.

 ### Manual Install